-In the New Eighth Doctor Adventures from Big Finish Doctor Who it is shown that the Eighth Doctor and the Meddling Monk consider each other the evil counterpart.
+The Monk, the first evil counterpart encountered.
+A similar rogue time traveller and renegade from the Doctor's planet, and owner of a much better TARDIS than the Doctor's - and a similar tourist in Earth's history.
+The difference is that the Monk is interested in using time travel to fiddle with TemporalParadoxes, pit historical villains against each other and try to accelerate human technological development, and lacks the Doctor's respect for history.
+The New Eighth Doctor Adventures from Big Finish Doctor Who develop this further - it is shown that the Eighth Doctor and the Meddling Monk consider each other the evil counterpart.
 The Doctor interferes with history to help people, but mostly will leave history intact and tries to find peaceful solutions, without killing innocents.
 The Monk tries to "improve" history and has a The Needs of the Many mentality, such as helping Ice Warriors take over Mars by killing thousands of human colonists to prevent the Ice Warriors killing billions when they attack another planet.
 This could be more emphasised in Big Finish by the fact that in his earliest Big Finish stories, the Doctor saving someone supposed to die nearly destroyed history.

 In "The Greatest Show in the Galaxy", Captain Cook is presented as this for the Seventh Doctor — both are intergalactic travellers with a young, rather troubled companion and a bit of a manipulative, egotistical side, but where the Doctor is ultimately compassionate, brave and cares for both Ace and the people around him, Cook is callous, cowardly, selfish and abusive.